carpentries/amy/docs/users_guide/admin_index.md

 #### Consents

-AMY asks all users to consent or agree to the following:
+AMY asks all users to consent or agree to the following.
+These consents are defined in the Django admin panel.

 * **Can we contact you for volunteering opportunities, surveys, feedback, etc.?**
 * **Do you consent to publish your profile on The Carpentries website?**